 Annual Events: Honiton Show - first Thursday in August, Devon County Show - May, Sidmouth Folk Week - Aug, Ottery St Mary Tar Barrel run - Nov, Honiton Hill Rally, Stockland - August bank holiday weekend

-Recommended Places to Eat Out: The Holt at Honiton, Candlelight Inn at Bishopswood, Greyhound Inn at Staple Fitzpaine, Jack in the Green at Rockbeare, Salty Monk at Sidford, Sidmouth Arms at Upottery, Tuckers Arms at Dalwood
+Recommended Places to Eat Out: The Holt at Honiton, Candlelight Inn at Bishopswood, The Pig at Combe, Greyhound Inn at Staple Fitzpaine, Jack in the Green at Rockbeare, Salty Monk at Sidford, Sidmouth Arms at Upottery, Tuckers Arms at Dalwood

 Local Sports: walking, horse riding, golf, fishing (fly, coarse and sea)

 Please visit the Owner's website to find out more about the holiday cottage, amenities, surrounding area and places to visit in .